Faith is the ONLY way into the New Covenant

 The New Covenant rests upon the death of the one who made it, Jesus.
 Covenants can be conditional or unconditional.
 The new covenant is different from the old in that it requires faith, and it is unconditional.
 The old covenant was conditional and had laws kept by works for one to receive a blessing.

-The New covenant has all the work done to please God and receive salvation buy Jesus.
+The New covenant has all the work done by Christ to please God and for us to receive salvation.

 How do we enter the New covenant?